mrzaizai2k/stock_price_4_fun/README.md

 12. `/buysellanalyze`: Picture of my Buy/Sell of a stock (FPTS data)
 13. `/winlossanalyze`: Analyze my Win/Loss trading for the last 6 months (FPTS data)
 14. `/watchlist`: See/change your watch list
+15. `/summarynewsurl`:  Summary news from arbitrary url

+**Only me commands**
-15. `/remote`: Open remote tunnel to vscode on my latop.
+1. `/remote`: Open remote tunnel to vscode on my latop.
-16. `/summarynewsurl`:  Summary news from arbitrary url
+2. `/log`: Send the log file.
-17. `/scrape`:  Manually scrapinscraping trading data and news
+3. `/scrape`:  Manually scraping trading data and news

 ## How to Use